 In a recent study, the Institute of Medicine determined that medication errors sicken, injure, or kill over 1.5 million Americans a year.
 In hospitals, a patient will experience a medication error each day he or she is in a hospital bed.
 The added cost from treating drug errors amounts to at least $3.5 billion, the study found.
 If prescription medication errors have injured you or a loved one, a Virginia personal injury lawyer can provide the experience and understanding to guide you through your problems.

-If a prescription drug error has caused you pain and suffering, contact a Virginia personal injury attorney, such as Kelly Fisher, at Koonz, McKenney, Johnson, DePaolis, & Lightfoot L.L.P.
+If a prescription drug error has caused you pain and suffering, contact a Northern Virginia personal injury attorney, such as Kelly Fisher, at Koonz, McKenney, Johnson & DePaolis L.L.P.